IceHacks/surviv.io/megamod/readme.md

+# I AM NOT MAKING THIS ANYMORE SINCE SURVIV PATCHED IT FOR 75% OF USERS.
+THANKS FOR 1000+ USERS.

 # MegaMod (Log & Load)
 This update has everything it had before but it works with the Surviv.io "Suns out, Guns out" update.
 I still plan to add...